 "Helping a new estate develop their wine profile - to be the best the terroir offers - is always satisfying.
 Our mission at Château George 7 is a wine that captures the essence of the exciting potential of Fronsac today: fruit-forward, fresh with a touch of minerality from the limestone plateau along with great structure that is not over-bearing.
 The result is an elegance and length of finish with silky tannins that we hope you will enjoy. "

-I decided that if I was to get serious about wine, I needed to be part of the process from start to finish and so having visited a number of properties, I decided that the Fronsac appellation had a fascinating wine history and the potential for great quality wine.
+Having visited a number of properties, I decided that the Fronsac appellation had a fascinating wine history and the potential for great quality wine.
 A hidden gem that should not be hidden!
 It happens to be beautiful to boot.